BELKHIR/shinyvcfanalyser/README.md

  `cd shinyvcfanalyser`

-## If docker is not installed check how to do
+## If docker is not installed check how to do here :
   https://docs.docker.com/engine/install/

-## To build the Docker image (to be done only once)
+## Build the Docker image (to be done only once)
 `sudo docker build -t shinyvcfmultisampleanalyser .`

 ## Now you have to bind directories from your system to directories inside the container

 bind local directories to /Data and /Results in the container

-e.g. I want to share my files in /home/khalid/projets/workspace/testData and /tmp/Results
+e.g. I want to share my files in /home/khalid/projets/workspace/testData and get results in /tmp/Results

 `DOCK_VOLUME="--mount type=bind,src=/home/khalid/projets/workspace/testData,dst=/Data --mount type=bind,src=/tmp/Results,dst=/Results"`